Andrea Petkovic: 2013: Comeback from injury; two WTA Tour finals

 The injury was identified as a ruptured meniscus in her right knee, the second time in two years she had suffered the injury, and she underwent surgery on it in early January.
 She said of the injury: "My team and I are actually managing to take it tragically funny...
 Everything bad that could happen, happened to me.
 So nothing surprises me anymore.
 I'm quite relieved it wasn't the ACL because it was a very similar pain and very similar symptoms to what I had in 2008 when I had my ACL torn in Australia.
 I'm just hoping for a quick recovery.
 I would so much appreciate if I could be back on court after three or four weeks."
 Having suffered from a third serious injury in less than a year, Petkovic considered retiring.
 "I did actually ask for a few internships.
 I asked a few magazines if I could do an internship.
 I asked a few politicians that I know if I could do an internship.
 They all told me you can come whenever you want, and you can stay as long as you want.
 But I never really wanted."

-She returned to the tour in March, having fallen back to world No. 177, entering the qualifiers for the Indian Wells Open and losing in the second qualifying round to Monica Puig.
+She returned to the tour in March, having fallen back to world No. 177, entering the qualifiers for the Indian Wells Open and losing in the second qualifying round.
 Petkovic then received a wildcard for the Miami Masters, where she reached the third round.
 She also received a wildcard for the Family Circle Cup in April, where she also reached the third round.
-She beat Taylor Townsend and Vania King and was due to face Caroline Wozniacki but withdrew before the match with a calf injury.
+She was due to face Caroline Wozniacki but withdrew before the match with a calf injury.
 It had been causing her discomfort since her loss to Tomljanović, so she withdrew as a precaution, noting her recent experience with injuries.